RevoU-FSSE-2/Assignment-andalanaldi/README.md

 flask run --debug
 ```

 After all of that, you can check or testing the APIs endpoints in postman app.
-Please visit API Documentation at https://documenter.getpostman.com/view/29042682/2s9YeD7Cci to get clearer examples for body request in APIs enpoint which is used in this app.
+Please visit API Documentation for intermediate and advance assignment at https://documenter.getpostman.com/view/29042682/2s9YeD7Cci and https://documenter.getpostman.com/view/29042682/2s9YeD8YYU to get clearer examples for body request in APIs enpoint which is used in this app.

 In advance assignment there is a need to do unit testing using **pytest**.
 Hence, here is steps by steps on how to do it.